Our food sovereignty projects

 Promoting food sovereignty in South Sudan

 Background information The violent clashes that have plagued South Sudan since the end of 2013 are exacerbating the security and supply situation for the population.
 How can people, especially in rural areas, secure their livelihoods and ensure basic medical care?
-As a partner organization of Mission 21, the Presbyterian Relief and Development Agency (PRDA) is working closely with the affected [...]
+The Presbyterian Relief and Development Agency (PRDA) is addressing these questions as a partner organization of Mission 21 and is working closely with [...]

 Hope thanks to your support